Dominique Barber

-Dominique J. Barber (born August 2, 1986) is an American former professional football player who was a safety for the Houston Texans of the National Football League (NFL).
+Dominique Jermaine Barber (born August 2, 1986) is an American former professional football player who was a safety for the Houston Texans of the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers and was selected by the Texans in the sixth round of the 2008 NFL draft.

 He is the son of former NFL running back Marion Barber, Jr., younger brother of former NFL running back Marion Barber III and older brother of Minnesota Golden Gophers linebacker Thomas Barber.
 His cousin is Peyton Barber who was an NFL running back.

 Early life

 A 2004 graduate of Wayzata High School.
 Rivals.com ranked Barber as the 42nd-best player at his position in 2003.
 He was selected for the SuperPrep Midwest Team and ranked as the 58th-best player.
 He was also selected as a PrepStar All-Midwest Region.
 Barber was named all-state and all-county his senior season at defensive back and was an all-conference and all-area selection his senior season at running back.
 He recorded one interception, which he returned for a touchdown in 2003.
 He also rushed for 911 yards on 138 carries with nine scores his last season, while also recording 25 catches for 288 yards with three touchdowns.
 While at Wayzata, he also lettered twice in hockey and once in baseball.